 Although it’s unlikely that all Chinese foreign investors will default on the mortgage of property they already own in Vancouver, it does signal an imminent boost in the city’s vacancy rate.

 Effects Elsewhere in Canada

-Adding to the cool down of the Vancouver real estate market was the introduction in July 2016 of a 15-per-cent levy on properties over $500,000 for international buyers, it has shifted focus towards Toronto – the second hottest market.
+Adding to the cool down of the Vancouver real estate market was the introduction in July 2016 of a 15-per-cent levy on properties over $500,000 for international buyers, it has shifted focus towards Toronto – the second hottest market and one of the best job market in Canada.
 Education has long been the primary motive for Chinese foreign buyers, not investing, according to figures released on Feb.
 28 by Chinese site Juwai.com in partnership with Sotheby’s International Realty Canada.

 Brett Henderson, president at Sotheby’s International Realty Canada, believes the figures show there is a serious misunderstanding when it comes to why Chinese homebuyers look to Canada.

 “I really think a lot of perception that people have around foreign buyers and specific buyers from mainland China are informed by more anecdotal information and not statistics,” Henderson told the CBC.